 R. Warwick Blood

-Research expertise: Emeritus Professor R. Warwick Blood has published widely on risk communication, the reporting of health issues such as suicide, mental illness, obesity and influenza.
-He has conducted research in these areas for several government departments, including the the National Health and Medical Research Council.
+Research expertise: Emeritus R Warwick Blood has published widely on risk communication, especially the news reporting and portrayal of health issues, such as suicide, mental illness, obesity and influenza.
+He has completed nationally competitive grants as well as conducting research in these areas for government.

 Research expertise: Emeritus Professor Peter Putnis researches journalism and media history.
 He has been an Expert Panel Member of the Australian Research Council in the area of Humanities and Creative Arts, and has contributed to scholarship on international communication and global news networks, politics and media.